-The Board of Directors meetings are coordinated by the Cal OES FIRESCOPE Deputy Chief.
-The Deputy Chief is expected to coordinate a meeting place at a conveniently located facility.
+The Ops Team meetings are coordinated by the Cal OES FIRESCOPE Deputy Chief.
+The Deputy Chief is expected to coordinate a meeting place and hotel availability at a conveniently close facility.
+Typically, the meeting place is at a departmental facility of the member's home agency.